-The role of an educational therapist has become increasingly critical in the current competitive and dynamic landscape of educational settings.
-Obtaining a qualification and certification as an educational therapist signifies a commitment to excellence, professionalism, and a deep understanding of the diverse needs of individuals with learning disorders, disabilities and challenges.
+The role of an educational therapist has become increasingly vital in today’s ever-evolving educational landscape.
+Obtaining a professional qualification as an educational therapist signifies a commitment to excellence and professionalism, and reflects a deep understanding of the diverse needs of individuals with learning disabilities, disorders, and challenges.

-The Association is dedicated to upholding the highest standards of professionalism and expertise in the field of educational therapy.
-The Membership Committee carefully reviews applications and verifies that applicants applying to be a professional educational therapist of the Association must meet all necessary qualifications and criteria.
-Currently, the Committee recognises applicants who have obtained their educational therapist qualifications from other esteemed organisations including:
+The Association is dedicated to upholding the highest standards of professionalism and expertise in educational therapy.
+The Membership Committee carefully reviews all applications and verifies that applicants meet the qualifications and criteria required for professional membership.
+The Committee currently recognises qualifications obtained from the following esteemed organisations:

-Completed Credentialed, Registered, or Board-certified Special Needs Educational Therapists (SNET) programme of the International Association of Counselors and Therapists (IACT).
+The Association recognises the Special Needs Educational Therapists (SNET) certification awarded by the International Association of Counselors and Therapists (IACT).

-The programme follows a structured three-tier certification pathway that aligns with the Association’s membership recognition.
+The certification follows a structured three-tier pathway: Credentialed, Registered, and Board-Certified, which aligns with the Association’s membership tiers of Associate, Professional, and Fellow respectively.

 Credentialed Tier